 Surrey Coastal Flood Adaptation Strategy (CFAS)

 As part of a larger project team led by Northwest Hydraulics Consulting (NHC), EcoPlan supported the City of Surrey on a five-phase project to develop a Coastal Flood Adaptation Strategy (CFAS) for the City’s coastal floodplain area which occupies 20% of Surrey’s total land area.
-EcoPlan led the stakeholder/partner engagement and facilitation component and managed the project’s innovative value-based decision process that engaged a broad range of stakeholders and community partners to ensure that the planning process is community-driven, participatory, and transparent.
+EcoPlan led the partner engagement and facilitation component and managed the project’s innovative value-based decision process that engaged a broad range of community partners to ensure that the planning process is community-driven, participatory, and transparent.